Pitti

-Pitti, also known as Pakshipitti (pakshi meaning "bird" in Malayalam, Telugu and Tamil), is an uninhabited coral islet in the Union Territory of Lakshadweep, India.
+Pitti, also known as Pakshipitti (pakshi meaning "bird" in Malayalam,Kannada, Telugu and Tamil), is an uninhabited coral islet in the Union Territory of Lakshadweep, India.

 Geography

 It is located at 10°46′N 72°32′E about 24 km to the north of Kavaratti, 37 km to the east of Agatti and 42.5 km to the south-southwest of Amini Island.
 The island is low and arid and, lacking adequate anchorage points, of difficult accessibility.
 There is another island with the same name in Lakshadweep which is part of the Kalpeni Atoll.

 Pitti Island is 300 × 200 m and devoid of vegetation.
 There is a dark rock on the eastern side and several stone cairns.